 Review and Outlook

-As long-term investors who have lived through multiple bear markets, downturns, and even recessions, we have learned not to try to predict the unpredictable.
+While we are encouraged by recent signs of recovery in the markets and the U.S. economy, as long-term investors who have lived through numerous market cycles, we have learned not to try to predict the unpredictable.
 Instead, we focus on identifying and researching well-managed unique businesses with durable competitive advantages and compelling growth prospects and investing in them at attractive prices.
-We think the combination of unchanged long-term growth outlooks and more compelling valuations should result in attractive returns over time.
+We think the combination of unchanged long-term growth outlooks and attractive valuations should result in strong returns over time.

 Top Contributors/Detractors to Performance